 Advancing equitable and inclusive policies to make housing more affordable for low-income workers in California

-The Housing Affordability project seeks to address the housing challenges low-wage workers face by investing $40 million over four years to support statewide and community solutions to protect low-income renters, preserve existing affordable units, and produce new and permanently affordable homes.
+The Housing Affordability project seeks to address the housing challenges low-wage workers face by investing $40 million, to be awarded 2022-2024, to support statewide and community solutions to protect low-income renters, preserve existing affordable units, and produce new and permanently affordable homes.

 For general operating support.